 Gísli had a long career as an architect.
 Born in 1914 and died in 2012, he not only worked as an architect but was a city council member.
 He had a seat in the regional building and planning committees in the 1960s.

 Gísli had a significant influence on the working environment of architects.
 Like so many others, he went to Denmark to study architecture.
-He had to pause his studies when World War II broke out, and Germany occupied Denmark.
+He had to pause his studies when World War II broke out and Germany occupied Denmark.
 He managed to get back to Iceland, and with him was another architect student and Icelander, Sigvaldi Thordarson.
 During the war years, they operated an architecture firm.
 When the war was over, they returned to Denmark to finish their studies and graduated at the same time in 1946.
 Their partnership ended in 1948.

 After that, he owned his own firm and soon became one of the largest privately owned architectural firms in Iceland and the first to become a corporation.
-He was a fair boss and famously said that architects and others at privately owned firms should have at least 15% higher salary than those working for the State due to higher workload and responsibility.
+He was a fair boss and famously said that architects and others at privately owned firms should have at least 15% higher salaries than those working for the State due to higher workload and responsibility.

 Högna Sigurðardóttir – Iceland’s Most Famous Brutalist Architect